TadiT7/treble_experimentations_wiki/Samsung-Galaxy-S22-(Exynos).md

 ## Steps to fix video recording audio
 ***You need to be rooted for this (don't worry, you can hide Magisk from banking apps via Zygisk and pass CTS with the Kdragon's fix: https://github.com/kdrag0n/safetynet-fix/releases/tag/v2.2.1)***
-* Download the fixed audio_policy_configuration.xml from here: https://www.mediafire.com/file/l1efqndhlvev920/audio_policy_configuration.xml/file
+* Download the fixed audio_policy_configuration.xml from here (huge thanks to @haridhayal11 for creating the fix): https://www.mediafire.com/file/l1efqndhlvev920/audio_policy_configuration.xml/file
 * Connect your phone with ADB enabled
 * Copy the audio policy file to your phone
 * Open up a terminal on your PC and write: